 The spiritual development of humanity

 Wheat has supported human civilization for thousands of years, making it an important crop.
 Wheat is an important symbol in the Bible that represents the spiritual development of humanity.
-In Matthew 13:23, Jesus discusses the various kinds of soil that the seed can fall on in the Parable of the Sower.
-Seeds sown in the fertile soil produced wheat and other crops.
-This represents the people who hear the word of God and comprehend it, growing fruit and developing spiritually.

 God’s love and provision